Gellybean/Mathfinder-Bot/char-update.md

 `sheet-type`

+ - —`JSON` Mathfinder export.
+   - Using this option will override the entire sheet, other than character name.

  - —`Pathbuilder` Pathbuilder PDF export.
    - Pathbuilder's PDF export is actually a fillable.
 This allows you to easily change the values before dropping it in.
 The parser will attempt to automatically create expression rows (buttons) for your attacks, which means you can create the expressions you want in the attack and damage fields.
 You can then call the attack(s) using /row with the given name.